jnozzi/cocoadev.com/markdown/SFAuthorizationAuthorizeMethod.md

 Thanks!

 ----
 S�bastien Gallerand: your question really had nothing to do with this thread.
-I've moved it to General/LaunchdLaunchingAgain.
+I've moved it to LaunchdLaunchingAgain.